 Students are exposed to all aspects of training the Lipizzaners from young stallions just under saddle, to the more experienced stallions working on more advanced movements, as well as the ‘Airs above the Ground’.
 Students should become familiar with the history of the Lipizzaners, and with all the routines and choreography in the regular Sunday performance.

 ‘You get out of this as much as you are willing to put in.
 We expect candidates to be proactive, enthusiastic, ask questions and have a passion for learning.
 Whilst respecting each individual in the team, we expect excellent teamwork and communication between team members at all levels.
 In everything we do, the welfare of the horse is paramount.’

 At the end of the course, students will be assessed on their riding ability and will also be required to complete a written exam covering all aspects of the South African Lipizzaners.
-This written exam is approximately two hours long.

 What time of year do you take students to join the Programme?

 Yes, we supply each student with two Lipizzaner branded black T-shirts and a black peak cap and a black sweater for winter.
 Riders are expected to wear these every day whilst at the Centre or at any time whilst representing the SA Lipizzaners.
 Additional clothing is available at cost.
 Students should supply their own breeches (conservative colours) and long boots/gaiters (no chaps).
 For Sunday performances, candidates are required to have their own white shirts, stock and stock pin, and white breeches – even though not riding in a performance yet, students will be assisting and should be correctly dressed.
 The Lipizzaner Centre provides jackets and hats for the performance.